carlosmbe/SpeechDiarizationStarter/README.md

 **Note:** This project is currently under development and this README will be periodcally updated.

+**Update Sept 28, 2025** Over summer, a clever person ported the Speech Diarization model to CoreML.
+Its neatly wrapped and abstracted in the [FluidAudio](https://github.com/FluidInference/FluidAudio) Library.
+The barrier for entry for using that API should be lower than this one.
+However, if you're doing some pretty advanced and nuanced code stuff.
+This project will still be useful as FluidAudio is built atop of Sherpa.

 ## Project Overview

 This repository aims to refactor and simplify the SwiftUI example provided by [k2-fsa/sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx), specifically focusing on Speech Diarization.